Parry-Parry/cyberNotes/csf.md

 - Applicants were reduced to five for the final evaluation

-- This is a block algorithm with block sizes of 128, 192 or 256 bits and key lengths of 128, 192 or 256 bits
+- This is a block algorithm with block sizes of 128, 192 or 256 bits and key lengths of 128, 192 or 256 bits \- smaller is faster
 - It repeats a few simple steps several times in rounds and each round has its own sub-key generated from a master key, just like DES
 - The DES decryption algorithm used the same steps as for encryption, just in the reverse order
 - It uses simple mathematical operations